aiguy110/mj_pdf_reader/README.md

 * Minimalist & simple user interface.
 * Remembers the last opened page.
 * Dark mode for the app and the PDF.
-* True full screen with hidable buttons.
+* True full screen with hidable buttons and page handler.
 * An option to keep the screen on.
 * Open online PDFs through links.
 * Share & print PDFs.